Why Open Streets?

 Are dogs allowed on the Open Streets route?

-- Yes, dogs on leash are welcome, but not expressly encouraged since this is our first year and we want to see how things go.
+- Yes, dogs on leash are welcome.
 As always, you should use your own judgment on how compatible your dog will be on a possibly crowded street with people and wheeled vehicles moving at various speeds and directions.
 Obviously, if you walk in the street with your dog, make sure to clean up after him or her.

 Are motorized wheelchairs or electric-assisted bicycles allowed?